harshitchouhan15/daily-run-rate/README.md

 npm install

 Set up your environment variables:
-Create a .env file in the server directory for your MongoDB connection URL and JWT secret.
-Ensure you have the necessary Firebase credentials for media storage.
+Create a .env file in the server directory for your MongoDB connection URL.

 Run the development server:
 From the 'root' directory